-Districts may use FFFS funds for the costs of assessing TANF clients for drug and alcohol abuse and for monitoring clients' attendance and progress in mandated substance abuse treatment.
+Districts may use FFFS funds for the costs of assessing TANF clients for SUD and for monitoring clients' attendance and progress in mandated SUD treatment.
 Since assessments are conducted only for those individuals identified as appropriate for assessment, there is no established goal.
-Performance data for drug and alcohol assessment and monitoring must be reported in FFFS, and the number of individuals identified as having substance abuse problems will be identified by WMS employability codes.
-If no individuals were assessed for drug/alcohol treatment, zeroes should be entered in the reporting fields.
+Performance data for SUD assessment and monitoring must be reported in FFFS, and the number of individuals identified as having SUD problems will be identified by WMS employability codes.
+If no individuals were assessed for SUD treatment, zeroes should be entered in the reporting fields.
 It is important to remember that only the number of individuals assessed, not those simply referred for assessment, must be counted.

-Please note that non-federally funded SNA non-MOE drug and alcohol assessments should be reported in FFFS, but are not reimbursable under FFFS, and will not be included in the PAM.
+Please note that non-federally funded SNA non-MOE SUD assessments should be reported in FFFS, but are not reimbursable under FFFS, and will not be included in the PAM.